misterdustinface/PacDaddy/Modding.md

   * void stopComponent(String name)

 * PacDaddyMainLoop: The main loop for the game.
 Add main-loop specific functions to it.
-It happens to be a TickingLoop from LibD.
+It happens to be a TickingLoop from LibD (a Runnable).
   * addFunction(VoidFunctionPointer function)
   * void setUpdatesPerSecond(int UPS)
   * void run()